andrewaddo/eks-terraform-spot-autoscaler/README.md

    aws eks --region us-west-2 update-kubeconfig --name <cluster name>
    ```

-1. Follow this [section](https://eksworkshop.com/beginner/080_scaling/) to install both HPA and CA.
+1. Follow this [section](https://eksworkshop.com/beginner/080_scaling/) to set up both HPA and CA.

    * On HPA configurations, change the cpu threshold to 10% instead of 50%, and maximum pods to 50 instead of 10.
-You may skip running the busybox invocations after CA setup.
+You may skip running the busybox invocations until after CA setup.
-   * $ROLE_NAME can be retrieved from the AWS EC2 console instead.
+   * *$ROLE_NAME* can be retrieved from the AWS EC2 console instead.

 1. Run tests